matrixinfer-ai/kthena/docs/kthena/docs/user-guide/multi-node-inference.md

 ### InferGroup Level Scale Up

-Add the `modelInfer.Spec.Replicas` from 1 to 2.
+Add the `modelServing.Spec.Replicas` from 1 to 2.
 To trigger a `InferGroup Level` scale up.

 You can see the result: